psyked/portfolio-2018/content/posts/eslint-visual-studio-code-editor-integration-for-the-win/index.md

 ESLint — [https://eslint.org/](https://eslint.org/)

 [**ESLint - Pluggable JavaScript linter**
-_A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
-Maintain your code…_eslint.org](https://eslint.org/ "https://eslint.org/")[](https://eslint.org/)
+\_A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript.
+Maintain your code…\_eslint.org](https://eslint.org/ 'https://eslint.org/')[](https://eslint.org/)

 [ESLint](https://eslint.org/) is an extendible linter — or code checking tool — that can be set up as a standalone tool or integrated into the Visual Studio Code editor.